AlastairPickering/trait_environment_misalignment/README.md

 - **sensitivity**
   Scripts to run leave one group out cross validation and bootstrapped resampling of model

+### Output

+Folder containing data that has been processed by running the scripts

 ### Data

+Available as a separate GitHub Release (data-v1.0.0) - download this separately, extract the zipped files into the repository root so that a data/ folder sits alongside code/ and output/.
+For the split archives, download all .z01, .z02, … parts and the corresponding .zip index, then unzip the index file; your unzip tool will read the parts automatically.

 - **climate:**
   Contains CHELSA BIO climate .tif files (temperature, precipitation, extremes) for different scenarios:
   - **current:** Current climate data (1980-2010).